LPK Takes Silver in Michelin’s Call for Innovative Automotive Design

 Over 1,200 agencies and designers from 70-plus countries vied for a top spot in the 2018 Michelin Challenge Design, a global call for fresh thinking in innovative automotive design.
-LPK’s concept, “Michelin ToolBOX Pick Up,” developed by Senior Designers Daniel Yee and Marcus Hamilton, and Copy Director Claire Keys Pytlik, came in second, behind first-place winner Josh Sandrock’s “Volkswagen Type 10 Pick Up.”
+LPK’s concept, “Michelin ToolBOX Pick Up,” developed by Designers Daniel Yee, Paul Olvera, Marcus Hamilton and T.J.
+Cianciolo, and Copy Director Claire Keys Pytlik, came in second, behind first-place winner Josh Sandrock’s “Volkswagen Type 10 Pick Up.”

 Stressing the need for mobility, utility and flexibility in the future state, Michelin’s annual call for entry inspired creatives to re-envision the pickup truck, optimizing it for new usages and new terrain.

 We’re redefining the truck as a workspace, a respite and everything in between.